mgrgic1/-49900-Server-Backend/README.md

 - Everything should be set up.
 Type "npm run dev" into your command/terminal.
 - Open a browser and type in "localhost:5000" in the URL.
 The connection has been established and everything is running fine if you see an "ok" message.

+# SQL Dump:

+The "dump.sql" file takes the entire CoinDB that I have (tables, columns, etc) and copies it to your pgAdmin so that you have it as well.
+To use:

+- Delete all tables in your CoinDB on pgAdmin.
+Go to CoinDB > Schemas > Tables > Right click on each one and delete them (trust me)

+- Right click on CoinDB (the main database) and click restore

+- At the bottom right of the window, choose the format as "sql".
+Then click the three dots next to Filename.

+- Navigate to wherever you have the dump.sql file stored.
+When you find it, click on it and press "Select" on the bottom right corner.

+- Once the window closes, press "Restore" on the bottom right corner.

+- After a couple of seconds, it should give you a success prompt.
+Refresh the entire page

+- If you go to CoinDB > Schemas > Tables, you'll see all the required tables and columns are there

 # Users Commands:
 `localhost:5000/users` - GET request to view all users in database